 The introduction of a mezzanine and exhibition space further enhances the adaptability of the space and the design has proved hugely popular with pupils and staff, providing a multi-purpose space for the school.

-The relationship with Ilkley Grammar School continues to grow, with S+SA Architects committed to supporting the schools phased development plans to ensure the enhancement of the schools facilities in a long term partnership.
+The relationship with Ilkley Grammar School continues to grow, with S+SA Architects Limited committed to supporting the schools phased development plans to ensure the enhancement of the schools facilities in a long-term partnership.